sepgroup/sep/README.md

 [![Code Coverage](https://img.shields.io/codecov/c/github/sepgroup/sep/master.svg)](https://codecov.io/github/sepgroup/sep?branch=master)

 ## Description

-This is the repository for the project code.
+This was our submission for COMP 354 Summer 2016 project.

+SEP is a project management application allowing users to track resources, time, and costs over multiple projects and tasks.

 ## How to run
 Ensure you have Java 8 installed.